 Shibe is an ardent supporter of contemporary music, taking a hands-on approach to new commissions and working with composers to experiment with and expand the guitar repertoire.
 Premieres to date include works by Thomas Adès, Oliver Leith, Cassandra Miller, Sasha Scott, Daniel Kidane, David Fennessy, Shiva Feshareki, David Lang, Freya Waley-Cohen, James Dillon and Mark Simpson.
 He is equally committed to the canon, regularly pairing bold, new pieces with his own transcriptions of J.S.
 Bach’s lute suites and seventeenth-century Scottish lute manuscripts.

 Widely praised for his original programming, Shibe’s recordings have consistently garnered critical acclaim, to date receiving six Gramophone Award Shortlistings.
-His latest solo album ‘Profesión’ was awarded the 2024 BBC Music Magazine Award.
-Released the same year, his collaboration with tenor Karim Sulayman – ‘Broken Branches’ - was nominated for the 2024 GRAMMY Award for Best Classical Solo Vocal Album, and his solo album ‘Lost & Found’ was awarded the OPUS Klassik 2023 Award for Solo Instrument, adding to an OPUS Klassik 2021 Award for Chamber Music Recording, a 2019 Gramophone Concept Album of the Year Award and a 2021 Gramophone Instrumental Award for ‘softLOUD’ and ‘Bach’ respectively.
-His 2026 Pentatone release, ‘Vesper’, features world premiere recordings of works for solo classical guitar by Thomas Adès, Harrison Birtwistle and James Dillon.
+His latest solo album Profesión was awarded the 2024 BBC Music Magazine Award.
+Released the same year, his collaboration with tenor Karim Sulayman – Broken Branches - was nominated for the 2024 GRAMMY Award for Best Classical Solo Vocal Album, and his solo album Lost & Found was awarded the OPUS Klassik 2023 Award for Solo Instrument, adding to an OPUS Klassik 2021 Award for Chamber Music Recording, a 2019 Gramophone Concept Album of the Year Award and a 2021 Gramophone Instrumental Award for softLOUD and Bach respectively.
+His 2026 Pentatone release, Vesper, features world premiere recordings of works for solo classical guitar by Thomas Adès, Harrison Birtwistle and James Dillon.

 Shibe studied at the Royal Conservatoire of Scotland with Allan Neave, later continuing at the Kunst-Universität Graz and in Italy under Paolo Pegoraro.
 He currently serves as a Guitar Professor at the Guildhall School of Music and Drama.
 He is a former BBC New Generation Artist, a 2012 Borletti-Buitoni Trust Fellowship recipient, winner of the 2018 Royal Philharmonic Society Young Artist Award and the 2022 Leonard Bernstein Award, and an ECHO Rising Star during the 2023/24 season.